 This summary outlines risk factors and recommendations associated with fragility fractures, and includes a treatment pathway for postmenopausal women from risk factors to pharmacological treatment.
 For further information, refer to the full guideline.

-Read this summary and then ‘Test and reflect’ using our multiple choice questions
+Read this summary and then ‘Test and reflect’ using our multiple-choice questions.

-Risk factors associated with fragility fracture which should prompt consideration of fracture-risk assessment
+Table 1: Risk factors associated with fragility fracture which should prompt consideration of fracture-risk assessment

 |Risk category||Causative factor|

 |Abbreviations: BMI=body mass index; DMPA=depot medroxyprogesterone acetate; GnRH=gonadotropin-releasing hormone; PPI=proton pump inhibitor; RA=rheumatoid arthritis; SLE=systemic lupus erythematosus; TZD=thiazolidinedione|

 |Modifiable risk factors||